usgs/earthquake-ted/tweet_trigger_readme.md

     [indexer_listener_exec_tweeter]
     type = gov.usgs.earthquake.indexer.ExternalIndexerListener
-    command = your/file/path/tweet-trigger.py
+    command = your/file/path/tweet_trigger
     storage = indexer_listener_exec_storage
     includeTypes = origin
     processDuplicateProducts = false
     processPreferredOnly = false
     autoArchive = true

-    And the line which begins with "listeners = " should include the new listener, like this:
+    And the line which begins with "listeners = " should include the new listener defined previously in brackets, like this:

     listeners = indexer_listener_exec, indexer_listener_exec_tweeter